The Best Laptop for College in 2019: Could It Be a Tablet?

 The Best Devices for Engineering Students

-The Precision 5510 comes with a brilliant 15-inch 4K touch display, solid keyboard, and responsive touchpad.
-With its Intel Xeon quad-core processor (a step up from Core i7), 16GB of RAM, and NVIDIA Quadro graphics card, this machine outperforms many of its competitors in tests of speed and multimedia creation.
-You also get a 512GB solid-state drive and plenty of ports, including two USB-A ports, a Thunderbolt 3 port, an SD card slot, and an HDMI output.
+The Precision 3530 comes with a 15-inch touch display, solid keyboard, and responsive touchpad.
+With its Intel Xeon processor (a step up from Core i7), 16GB of RAM, and NVIDIA Quadro graphics card, this machine was built for speed and multimedia creation.
+You also get a 512GB solid-state drive and plenty of ports, including a Thunderbolt 3 port, an SD card slot, and an HDMI output.

-The XPS 15 comes with a 15-inch 4K touchscreen display and offers good all-day performance, lasting over eight hours before running out of juice.
-It features a Core i7 processor, 16GB of RAM, and an impressive 1TB solid-state drive for storage.
-As with the XPS 13, the webcam is in a strange spot at the bottom left corner of the screen, but that might not be a big deal to you.
+The XPS 15 features a 15-inch full-HD display and offers good all-day performance, lasting over seven hours before running out of juice.
+It has a Core i7 processor, 16GB of RAM, and a 512GB solid-state drive for storage.
+The webcam is in a strange spot at the bottom left corner of the screen, but that might not be a big deal to you.

 The Best Devices for Creative Arts Students